 First of all, I have to say that I am very Italian when it comes to coffee.
 I like short espressos and dark roasted beans.
+Although I can sometimes recognize a good light roasted bean, I usually do not appreciate it.

 Also, there are some places that I expected to drink a better coffee and got disappointed.
 Here they are: